Skip to main content

 Professional standards

-In August 2023, the Ministry of Education, Science, Research and Sport of the Slovak Republic approved the professional standards in the counselling and prevention system in education (štandardy pre odborné činnosti v systéme poradenstva a prevencie v školstve).
+In August 2023, the Ministry of Education, Research, Development, and Youth of the Slovak Republic approved the professional standards in the counselling and prevention system in education (štandardy pre odborné činnosti v systéme poradenstva a prevencie v školstve).
 Performance standards of professional activities, content standards of professional activities, and content standards for diagnostic activities were created by the Research Institute of Child Psychology and Pathopsychology (Výskumným ústavom detskej psychológie a patopsychológie) as a part of the national project 'Standards' (Štandardy) in 2019-2023.
 They aim to guarantee that the same professional care is provided throughout the whole of Slovakia.
 The standards constitute a framework for performing professional activities in compliance with five degrees of support levels in the counselling and prevention system, within which professional activities take place.

 Reform of the national curriculum for primary and lower secondary education